 During the summer of 2016, VAWC welcomed four researchers who spent time with members of our community engagement team discussing their research.
 The interviews cover a range of topics including sexual exploitation of children, intimate partner violence and motherhood, challenges that children in military families face, and core standards for addressing violence against women.
-We are grateful to them for the time we shared with us.
+We are grateful to them for the time they shared with us.

 Dr. Kelly Bently on the Impact of Intimate Partner Violence on Motherhood

 Dr. Kelly Bentley completed her interdisciplinary Ph.D. at the University of New Brunswick, Canada and holds an assistant professor position at the University of Maine, Farmington.
 As a behavioral scientist, Bentley’s work focuses on women's health, mothering, intimate partner violence (IPV), and health policy.
-She has over 27 years of experience in community and public health and the varying gendered factors affecting the health of women.
+She has more than 27 years of experience in community and public health and the varying gendered factors affecting the health of women.
 Bentley has conducted research in the area of women mothering while experiencing abuse and PTSD experienced by women who have experienced abuse at the hands of an abusive partner.
 She also holds an appointment to the Permanent Commission on the Status of Women in Maine and has received numerous awards including the prestigious Social Sciences and Humanities Research Council of Canada, Canada Graduate Scholarship Award.
-She has had over 25 grants funded by federal, state, and philanthropic organizations for community level interventions, evaluation, and academic research.
+She has had more than 25 grants funded by federal, state, and philanthropic organizations for community level interventions, evaluation, and academic research.

 Dr. Raquel Méndez on Child Sexual Abuse

 Dr. Nicola Sharp-Jeffs on the Intersections of Going Missing & Forced Marriage